-The cost manager can perform an analysis of these three different pools based on the cost drivers, and the total cost of $50,000 can be divided between the three pools.
+The cost manager can analyze these three different pools based on the cost drivers, and the total cost of $50,000 can be divided between the three pools.

-Hence, this method of assigning costs is more precise and reliable than the estimation of expenses or splitting the total cost equally.
+Hence, this method of assigning costs is more precise and reliable than estimating expenses or splitting the total cost equally.
 Moreover, some cost drivers like machine hours do not apply to all pools.

 Uses of Cost Pool

-- Used by the manufacturing sector as it helps them in allocating costs according to the requirement in manufacturing products and services.
+- Used by the manufacturing sector as it helps them allocate costs according to the requirement in manufacturing products and services.

 - It helps in allocating costs at a highly-refined level.

-- It is used to know how the money was spent and also helps in making an accurate estimate of how much it will cost for creating and selling a product.
+- It is used to know how the money was spent and helps make an accurate estimate of how much it will cost to create and sell a product.

-- Calculating Overhead Rates: Enables a business to determine the overhead costs of each department which help in ascertaining the overhead rate of every product manufactured.
+- Calculating Overhead Rates: Enables a business to determine each department’s overhead costs, which help in ascertaining the overhead rate of every product manufactured.

-- Budgetary Control: It is also useful to properly estimate the budget for the business to manufacture a product in a specific time can be identified.
+- Budgetary Control: It is also useful to properly estimate the budget for the business to manufacture a product in a specific time.

-- Time Consuming Method: It is time-consuming than the ordinary methods as the data collection, and the identification of the cost drivers takes much time.
+- Time Consuming Method: It is more time-consuming than the ordinary methods as the data collection and identifying the cost drivers takes much time.